 The Leaning Tower of Pisa is one of the most remarkable architectural structures from medieval Europe.
-It is also referred as the bell tower or campanile.
+It is also referred to as the bell tower or campanile.
 Originally built in the 14th century, the tower has seen many strong earthquakes that have hit the region since the middle ages.

 Despite leaning precariously at a five-degree angle, leading to an offset at the top of over five meters, the 58-meter tall Tower has managed to survive, undamaged, at least four strong earthquakes that have hit the region since 1280.

-Professor Mylonakis, Chair in Geotechnics and Soil-Structure Interaction, and Head of Earthquake and Geotechnical Engineering Research Group in the Department of Civil Engineering at the University of Bristol, said: “Ironically, the very same soil that caused the leaning instability and brought the Tower to the verge of collapse, can be credited for helping it survive these seismic events.”
+Professor Mylonakis, Chair in Geotechnics and Soil-Structure Interaction, and Head of Earthquake and Geotechnical Engineering Research Group in the Department of Civil Engineering at the University of Bristol said: “Ironically, the very same soil that caused the leaning instability and brought the Tower to the verge of collapse, can be credited for helping it survive these seismic events.”

 Results from the study have been presented to international workshops.
 They will be formally announced at the 16th European Conference in Earthquake Engineering, taking place in Thessaloniki, Greece, next month [18 to 21 June 2018].